json-schema-org/blog/README.md

 In effort to avoid having to build a whole new blog and get something up quickly!
 With complements of the AsyncAPI team!

-TODO: Update link / info / description for JSON Schema in files such as...
+TODO: Initial setup, Update link / info / description for JSON Schema in files such as...
-[x] scripts/build-rss.js
+- [x] scripts/build-rss.js
-[x] change favicon in the /public folders
+- [x] change favicon in the /public folders
-[x] update main description/keywords etc for page in the components/Head [x] update desc for footer in the components/Footer [x] Search whole repo for mention of AsyncAPI.
+- [x] update main description/keywords etc for page in the components/Head
-[ ] Modify actions and deploy to cloudflare pages
+- [x] update desc for footer in the components/Footer
+- [x] Search whole repo for mention of AsyncAPI.
-[ ] Google analytics tracking?
+- [x] Google analytics tracking?
+- [ ] Include first article

 ---